-- 1. Minimum overall GPA of 2.75 and a 3.0 in all education courses. - Meet State designated minimum scores: (156) ETS CORE Reading, (162) CORE Writing, and (150) CORE Math, or minimum scores on the SAT of 1100 on the appropriate subtests, or minimum scores of 24 on the ACT on the appropriate subtests.

-- 3. Reference: K-6 Faculty. - 4.
+- 1. Minimum overall GPA of 2.75 and a 3.0 in all education courses. - Meet State designated minimum scores: (156) ETS CORE Reading, (162) CORE Writing, and (150) CORE Math, or minimum scores on the SAT (1170 Composite, or EBRW 600, or Math 570) on the appropriate subtests, or minimum scores on the ACT (24 Composite or 24 English, or 24 Math) on the appropriate subtests. - 3.
+Reference: K-6 Faculty. - 4.
 Reference: Content Faculty. - 5.
 Reference: Education Faculty. - 6.
 Submit Application to Montreat Teacher Education Program. - 7.
 Interview with Montreat Teacher Education Committee representatives. - 8.
 Pearson Foundations of Reading and General Curriculum tests: attempted and/or meet state designated minimum scores. - 9.
 Clear background check, TB test, and current North Carolina Health Form on file. - 10.
 Must submit a completed and signed Code of Ethics for North Carolina Educators. - 11.
-Present evidence of liability insurance by presenting current membership in the Student North Carolina Association of Educators (SNCAE) or another organization that provides comparable insurance. - 12.
-Keep address, phone number, email address and other changeable information up-to-date in the Education Office. - 13.
+Keep address, phone number, email address and other changeable information up-to-date in the Education Office. - 12.
 Must be admitted by the Teacher Education Committee which has representation from the College and public and private school systems.